rarible/protocol-contracts/exchange-v2/readme.md

 ExchangeV2 contract emits these events:
 - Match (when orders are matched)
 - Cancel (when user cancels the order)
+- UpsertOrder (when user creates or updates onchain order)

 TODO: currently, there are no indexed fields in events, because rarible protocol uses internal indexing.
 Possibly, indexed fields will be added in future.